Amanda Hickey: Career

 After earning her medical degree, Hickey opened a private medical practice in Auburn, New York.
 She was the first woman to open a medical practice in Auburn.
 In 1879, she travelled to London with her friend, fellow physician Eliza Mosher, to observe the medical practices and facilities there.
 In London, Hickey and Sewall learned of new practices such as listerism and laparotomies.
 The pair then travelled to Paris at the suggestion of Elizabeth Blackwell, where they continued to observe European medical practices.

 Upon her return to the United States in 1880, Hickey became a founding staff member of Auburn City Hospital, now Auburn Community Hospital, and remained on the hospital staff until her death.
 She established the Maternity Cottage, a dedicated maternity ward at the hospital, which was later named in her honor.
 She also had "a reputation as an outstanding surgeon, performing intra-abdominal surgery with above-average success."

 Hickey was a member of the Medical Society of New York and served as president of the Cayuga County Medical Society.
 A supporter of women's rights and universal suffrage, she was a founding member of the Cayuga County Political Equality Club.

 She married Patrick Hickey, a widower with children, in 1884, and continued to practice medicine.

 Death and legacy

-Hickey died of pneumonia on October 17, 1894, and was buried in Scipioville, New York.
+Hickey died of pneumonia on October 17, 1894.
 According to her obituary in Medical Record, she contracted the disease "it is supposed, by chill after assisting at a tedious abdominal operation in an overheated room."

 Sanford House of Bursley Hall at the University of Michigan is named for Hickey.
 As of July 2023, Dr. Lona Moody was Amanda Sanford Hickey Professor of Internal Medicine at the University of Michigan.